 You’ll have many other ongoing costs as a real estate agent.
 If you need lockboxes to place on doors, you’ll have to buy those.
 You may also sink some of your own money into staging some of the homes you sell or buying cookies and coffee for guests at your open houses.
 All of these costs are tax deductible, as long as you maintain documentation of them.

 Personal Appearance Deductions

 As many deduction options as real estate agents have, there are a few things that simply won’t work.
-Since studies have shown that more attractive agents sell more houses, especially to members of the opposite sex, some real estate agents place a priority on physical appearance.
 You may find it important to spend extra on hairstyling and makeup to make sure you’re picture perfect before meeting clients at a home.
 You cannot deduct these expenses, nor can you deduct the cost of clothing or plastic surgery, even if you’re solely paying for these items to improve your sales.

 One exception to these rules is when you’re preparing for photo shoots.
 There’s a one-time use requirement attached to tax deducting anything you buy in preparation for getting your business pictures taken.
 If you have your hair styled for the day, for instance, or your makeup done, you’ll be able to deduct those expenses, since they won’t benefit you beyond the day of the shoot.
 However, if you purchase new makeup or have your hair cut or colored, you can’t deduct those expenses because you’ll be able to enjoy them after the shoot.

 Real estate agents spend a great deal of time in their cars – usually far more time than professionals in many other fields.
 Get ready to work, though.
 You’ll need to track your mileage and use the standard mileage rate of 57.5 cents per mile in 2020 to determine how much to claim on Schedule C.